ethanrowe5379/Brightsolid_Project/README.md

 - Did the merge request from Jamie yesterday and started working on my section of the report
 - Today I will be continuing the report work and working with Ethan and Daniel on merging Ethans work.

+## Meeting with Client 2 (10th Oct)

+### Members Present:

+DJ Dorren, Ethan Rowe, Jamie Fergus, John Harrow

+### Members Not Present:

+Daniel Jakubek

+### Apologies:

+Daniel Jakubek was unable to join as he has an ear infection

+### Summary of Conversation:

+Ethan

+- Daneil is missing as he has an ear infection so he couldn’t make it in this morning.

+- Today’s agenda is just going to be our product backlog a demonstration of the product and questions.

+- Our main goal today is just to have you [client] see the product and get some feedback.

+[Displaying product]

+We're having some issues with the mobile view as there’s so much data.

+Client

+- There’s a lot there but as a user I can easily navigate that.

+- Could fix this by having a shorter description or something similar.

+- Have you thought about create customer?

+Ethan

+- We had some issues with the structure and understanding of that could you clarify.

+Client

+- Brightsolid is a customer and also an admin of the platform.

+- We serve cloud foundations to multiple customers.

+- Customers are businesses and they have users, and the admin is someone at brightsolid who can manage and create customers and users – the customers can’t do this themselves.

+DJ

+- How would you like the charts to work?

+Client

+- There are two or three things.

+- Simple pie chart that shows the non-compliant and compliant.

+- Seeing if there's any exceptions past due.

+- Also, what exceptions are coming up for review.

+- All this would be good on the dashboard.

+Client suggestions

+- Short descriptions.

+- Pie charts on dashboard.

+- On the dashboard are there any exceptions that are past due.

+- What exceptions are coming up to review in the next 30-90 days.

+- One of the other things could be a filter or a search on the tables (stretch).

+- For the dashboard you might like to show the total number of exceptions.

+- Non-compliant fields in table could have a red background to make it jump out.

+- Showing the number of exceptions on the dashboard.